stumals/Loanpy/README.md

 To use - import econ_data as ed

-Additional exammples of usage can be found in the demo jupyter notebook and descriptions of can be found in the docstrings.
+Additional exammples of usage can be found in the demo jupyter notebook and descriptions of classes, methods, and functions can be found in the docstrings.